Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

   Default: Disabled
   Enables features that improve hard disk performance, like prefetching and font caching.

+- Microsoft Store
+  Default: Enabled
+  Disables Microsoft Store, can break a lot of things in the process.
+Please READ THE DISCLAIMER in the script before continuing.

 - Network Discovery
   Default: Disabled
   Also known as network sharing, used to, as the name implies share files over the netork.
 There is no disable script as it is only other dependencies.